hyperledger/indy-hipe/text/protocols/README.md

-- Name: protocol-message-families
+- Name: protocols
 - Authors: Daniel Hardman <daniel.hardman@gmail.com>
 - Start Date: 2018-12-28
 - PR:

-# HIPE 00??: Protocol Message Families
+# HIPE 00??: Protocols (aka Message Families)
 [summary]: #summary

-Defines protocol message families in the context of agent-to-agent interactions, and shows how they should be designed and documented.
+Defines protocols or message families in the context of agent-to-agent interactions, and shows how they should be designed and documented.

 # Motivation